 Section 22.
 Recycling in Public Buildings

-(a) By January 1, 2009, every agency and court, individually or in conjunction with other agencies or courts, the General Court and all public buildings shall implement a program to recycle the following materials: lead batteries, metal containers, glass containers, single polymer plastics, recyclable paper, yard waste, tires, white goods, fluorescent lamps, cathode ray tubes or the product that contains the cathode ray tube and construction and demolition material.
+(a) By January 1, 2009, every agency and court, individually or in conjunction with other agencies or courts, the General Court, and all public buildings shall implement a program to recycle the following materials: lead batteries, metal containers, glass containers, single polymer plastics, recyclable paper, yard waste, tires, white goods, fluorescent lamps, cathode ray tubes or the product that contains the cathode ray tube and construction and demolition material.

 (b) The State Sustainability Program shall provide recycling guidance to establish and implement a waste generation and recyclable material generation reporting system for agencies, courts, and the General Court.
 Agencies and courts with more than 50 employees located in a state owned building and the General Court shall be required to submit said reports to the State Sustainability Program.
-In the event an agency or court is located in a facility where the waste management is handled by another agency or court, the agency or court responsible for waste management shall be responsible for submitting said reports Said reports shall, where feasible, include, but not be limited to the following:
+In the event an agency or court is located in a facility where the waste management is handled by another agency or court, the agency or court responsible for waste management shall be responsible for submitting said reports.
+Said reports shall, where feasible, include, but not be limited to the following:

 (1) Tonnage of solid waste generated by the agency, court, General Court or public building; and